shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “What’s that?”

 “Don’t worry about him.”
-Grar pets Astalir on the head through his disguise.
+Gra pets Astalir on the head through his disguise.
 Astalir turns back into a deer.

 Sui shuffles a deck of cards.
-He holds it out to Grar.
+He holds it out to Gra.
 “Want to draw one?”

 “What is this?”

 “Deck of random oddities.
 I got some random buffs from it already.”

 “I could use some buffs.”
-Grar drew a card.
+Gra drew a card.
 His eyes popped wide open, and his grogginess faded.
 “Wow, I feel wired!”

 “Oh yeah I got that card too.
 I haven’t slept in days!”